Contact Us

 The CIO as pilot, co-pilot, or engineer

 Despite accelerated investment in digital transformation, more than two-thirds (68%) of CIOs believe their CIO organization is not completely prepared to help their companies withstand another major business disruption.
-And only 44% agree strongly that they are well-positioned to support company growth after the COVID-19 pandemic.
+And only 44% agree strongly that they are well-positioned to support company growth.

 Within this, there are three distinct CIO groups: pilots, co-pilots, and engineers.
 Each has varying levels of influence over the business and technology strategy.